Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 …and the desktop struggles on.
 Undaunted, the traditional desktop refuses to go quietly into the sunset.
 Everyone who’s kept watch is bored to death with the rollercoaster ride of statistics for PC sales growth and market saturation.
 PC gaming is up, yet PC sales are down.
 Windows 8 is more widely used than MAC OS.
 But statistically everyone hates Win 8 on a desktop.
 It’s a headache in a half–especially when paired with the channel-turning frequency for which the tech landscape changes.
 One thing is certain; desktops are here to stay…at least for the foreseeable future.
 Additionally I think we can all agree, the PC needs to evolve, which it seems to be doing well with MiniPC solutions and all-in-one (AIO) products like Samsung’s ATIV Series 7 AIO touch PC.
+If you want some more top-notch PCs and Macs, then check out our best laptops list.

 At its heart, the The Samsung ATIV 7 AIO is a 23.6in full HD LED touch monitor with all the familiar PC innards sardine-packed into the monitor.
 Like most AIO systems the point is to maximize casual use performance while maintaining a low profile and still look good enough take home to mother–literally.
 The ATIV 7 sinks this one with minimal effort.
 It’s definitely more alluring than the previous AIO systems from HP.
 It’s only anchor is the tiny metallic arch stand.
 It holds the monitor/PC in place surprisingly well.
 Yet it’s ultra thin.
 The edges of the screen are sandwiched in metal housing sheets, accentuating any living- or dining room.
 The bottom right of the display shows what your PC is doing via illuminated symbols (mute, disc eject, OSD menu control, input source etc).
 Spinning the unit around, we find the port and connectivity options housed on the left side of the display, as well as the lower rear.
 The right side is where the single slot DVD +/-RW SATA drive is embedded.
 The design is elegant, incredibly minimalist making it easily versatile for home or office.
 Plus the entire unit weighs less than 19lbs.